Skip to main content

 Evaluation

 If an evaluation is recommended, the first step is for the district to complete a ā€œrequest for student servicesā€ formĀ and forward to the ESDā€™s OI department.
-The occupational or physical therapist will follow guidelines established by IDEA and the OR State OARs Department of Ed.
+The occupational or physical therapist will follow guidelines established by IDEA and the Oregon Department of Education.
 A developmental history, educational file review, parent/teacher/student interviews, observations, and standardized assessments of functional skills, physical, and sensory motor may be included.
 Written consent of the parent is always required before evaluation occurs.
 The childā€™s IEP caseworker, often the teacher, will write up an assessment plan and provide it to the parents for signature.

 Eligibility

 Upon completion of the evaluation, the occupational or physical therapist presents their findings to the educational team, including the studentā€™s parents and teachers.
-If the child demonstrates characteristics of an orthopedic disability and that disability adversely impacts their education, an individualized education plan will be developed.
+If the child demonstrates characteristics of an orthopedic disability and that disability adversely impacts their education, an individualized education plan will be developed (IEP).

 CONTACT